Clownacy/clownaudio/README.md

 clownaudio itself is under the zlib licence.

-Be aware that libraries used by the various decoding backends are subject to their own licences.
+Be aware that libraries used by the various backends are subject to their own licences.